 My teenagers enjoyed the exhibit on the 19th century printing presses.
 They were equally amazed to hear I used a typewriter in high school.
 That was right after I used a hammer and chisel in elementary school.

 An all day pass for an adult is $7.00.
 For $15.00, you can get a 4 day pass to visit 5 museums, a definite bargain.

 The photo shows the chapel located in the Palace.

-The New Mexico History Museum next door delves deeper into the New Mexican story and includes more on its indigenous people than exhibitions at the Palace.
+It's one half of the New Mexico History Museum; a much newer wing connected to the Palace which delves deeper into the New Mexican story, and includes more about its indigenous people.
 Your ticket includes both museums plus Palace Press: adjoining rooms which house a working exhibit of early letterpress techniques.

-Tickets may be purchased for just this collection or bargain-bundled as 1 or 4-day passes with entrance to others of Santa Fe's state museums.
+Tickets may be purchased for just this collection or bargain-bundled under the Culture Pass with entrance to three other state museums in Santa Fe: New Mexico Museum of Art, International Folk Art, and Indian Arts and Culture.
 No entry fees for children under 17, and free evenings are a bonus for all ages.
 Check the attached websites for most current information:

 The Governor's Palace is the 'official' western end of the Santa Fe Trail.
 All goods coming and going from New Mexico had to be reviewed by the Governor's staff for tax purposes.
 Today, the palace is a wonderful museum of Santa Fe and New Mexican history and culture.
 Most days of the summer, you'll find American Indian crafts people selling their turquoise and silver jewelry and traditional pottery in the shade of the veranda.
 It's a great opportunity to meet the people who have crafted these exquisite items.